grstavares/AWSStaticWebSiteStack/README.md

 ### CloudFront cache
 When in development phase, it is better to test your application using the S3 static web site url, instead of WebSiteUrl that is configured to use CloudFront.
 That option is best because the CloudFront was configured to cache the requested files for 86400 seconds (1 day).
 Using the S3 Static Web Site address you can get the updated files as soon as the CodeBuild project ends.

+You must consider this cache interval in the case of current deployment of your website.
+If you need imediate deployment over the CloudFront edge locations you must invalidate the cached objects after deployment or change the cache interval used in distribution.
+Considering that the cache invalidation will incurr costs, this procedure was not implemented in the stack.
+You must perform it manually.

-If you want to test your website using the WebSiteURL, or if you want to change the cache interval for any reason, you need to change the parameter CACHE_CONTROL in buildspec.yml file.
-Just keep in mind that this value will be used for all the next builds and only will be available after the previous cache interval where expired or the caches were invalidated (<- this costs money)!
+If you want to change the cache interval for any reason, you just need to change the parameter CACHE_CONTROL in buildspec.yml file.
+Just keep in mind that this value will be used for all the next builds and only will be available after the previous cache interval where expired or the caches were invalidated (again, cache invalidation costs money)!

+## Warning
+If you delete the stack in CloudFormation all the resources in the bukects will be cleared by the stack process deletion.

 ## Nexts Steps
 1. Implement CORS options for Static Web Site;